GAMSAT

 What is the GAMSAT?

-Please note, results from the September sitting in the year of GEMSAS application cannot be used for that intake.
+• Results from the September sitting in the year of application cannot be used for that intake.

 Which GAMSAT results can be used?